paritytech/substrate-archive/README.md

     ```

 For macOS and Linux, a warning message will be raised on the startup when there is a low fd sources limit in the current system, but Windows won't have such a low fd limit warning.

-## FAQ

-### Does Substrate Archive only index finalized blocks?
-What about chains that do not support finalization?

-Substrate Archive is [finality](https://substrate.dev/docs/en/knowledgebase/getting-started/glossary#finality)-agnostic.
-It directly indexes blocks from the [backend database](https://substrate.dev/docs/en/knowledgebase/advanced/storage) of a Substrate chain; any and all blocks added to the database backend will be indexed by Substrate Archived.
-For chains that use Substrate's [GRANDPA](https://substrate.dev/docs/en/knowledgebase/advanced/consensus#grandpa) finalization gadget, only finalized blocks are recorded in the backend database and, as such, only finalized blocks will be indexed by Substrate archive.

 ## Contact